adrianblakey/slot-car-ecom/README.md

 It's also possible to connect a WiFi dongle to the same interface and use a Web browser to make configuration changes.
 The [WiFi link](https://github.com/neoxic/ESCape32/wiki/WiFiLink) is also described on the github WiKi.

-Either you can obtain a "C3 Super Mini board" from ESP32 (they don't seem to yet be available ...) or you can buy a very inexpensive (~$5) S3 board and load a supplied image onto it.
+Either you can obtain a "C3 Super Mini board" from ESP32 (they don't seem to yet be available ...) or you can buy a very inexpensive (~$5) ESP S3 board and load a supplied image onto it.

 ## Building the Firmware